 The fishing boats are still moored to the wharf, gardens are planted and clothes is freshly drying on the line.
 There is a home for sale and others that have been converted to Bed & Breakfasts, Coffee Shop or Studio.
 While in Hay Cove you can stay at Viking Nest, Viking Village or Jenny’s Runestone House (formerly Marilyn’s Hospitality Home), drink heavenly coffee, access free WIFI , enjoy a singing kitchen compliments of singer/songwriter Wayne Bartlett and listen to Radio Quirpon at Coffee in the Cove or find authentic Norse jewelry at the Thorfinn Studio.
 Whales regularly visit and so do those iceberg beauties.
 Try your hand at bird watching or berry picking, this place is trendy, traditional and quintessentially rural Newfoundland and Labrador.

 This tiny community during the summer season is full of life, laughter and is a thriving place to live, work and experience.
 When you come to the Great Northern Peninsula, you won’t want to miss this happening place!

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on August 2, 2015, in Business, Community Economic Development, Landscapes/Geography and tagged bed and breakfast, Coffee, coffee in the cove, fishing, garden, Great Northern Peninsula, hay cove, Iceberg, L'Anse aux Meadows, Newfoundland, radio quirpon, UNESCO, Vikings.
+Posted on August 2, 2015, in Business, Community Economic Development, Nature and tagged bed and breakfast, Coffee, coffee in the cove, fishing, garden, Great Northern Peninsula, hay cove, Iceberg, L'Anse aux Meadows, Newfoundland, radio quirpon, UNESCO, Vikings.
 Bookmark the permalink.
 1 Comment.